disneystreaming/neutrino/README.md

 Currently, the serializable `Provider[T]` can only be retrieved via annotation `InjectSerializableProvider` on a setter method.

 ## Example: recover the job from spark checkpoint
 Sometimes we need to enable the checkpoint in case of job failure, which requires any closure object used in the processing logic to be serializable.
-The neutrino framework would automatically handle the recovering work for the injectors and all objects wrapped with auto-generated wrappers or serializable providers.
+The neutrino framework would automatically handle the recovering work for the injectors and all objects wrapped with auto-generated proxies or serializable providers.
 Internally, when the job is recovering, it rebuilds the graph on every JVM firstly, based on which all objects are regenerated.

 Here is an example of how to do that:
 ```scala